Marie Sklodowska-Curie Actions (MSCA) Postdoctoral Fellowships

 The University of Liverpool’s Horizon Europe Team will be holding several online information webinars about this scheme:

 This session will go into detail about the proposal and hints and tips on each section.
 This is for the fellows and their University of Liverpool supervisor to attend.
-Register via Eventbrite
+A registration link will be sent to the HSS candidates who have been selected to apply with the University of Liverpool (by late May, see timeline below.
+Please save the date in the meantime).

 The scheme

-The next call for Marie Sklodowska-Curie Actions (MSCA) Postdoctoral Fellowships will open on 8 May 2025.
-The anticipated deadline is Wednesday 10th September (to be confirmed by the EU).
+The next call for Marie Sklodowska-Curie Actions (MSCA) Postdoctoral Fellowships will open on 9 April 2026.
+The deadline is Wednesday 9 September 2026.

 These Postdoctoral Fellowships are aimed at outstanding researchers who hold a doctoral degree (e.g. PhD) and who wish to undertake international mobility, acquire new skills through advanced training and develop their careers.
 The Fellowship will help them gain experience in other countries, disciplines and non-academic sectors.